Documentation

 Smart Autocomplete

-As you type, Calcator suggests variables, functions, and units.
+As you type, Calcator suggests variables, functions, constants, and context for the current line.
+Open completions with Ctrl+Space (on macOS, Ctrl+Shift+Space or ⌘. if Ctrl+Space is taken by the system).
 Use ↑/↓ to navigate, Enter or Tab to accept.

 Display Options